ceph/ceph/doc/dev/rbd-export.rst

 RBD Export & Import
 ===================

 This is a file format of an RBD image or snapshot.
-It's a sparse format for the full image.
+It is a sparse format for the full image.
 There are three recording sections in the file.

 (1) Header.